indynz/angularJS-CafeTownsend/README.md

       unit/                     --> unit level specs/tests
         controllersSpec.js      --> specs for controllers

+## Build Notes

+These following javascript files reference the original, hand-written javascript files.

+	js/master/*.js

+These `masters` are deprecated since Coffeescript is now used generate the Javascript. <br/>
+The master CoffeeScript files are in:

+    coffee/*.coffee

+Developers should use command line or the `cake` to  watch and generate the javascript builds:

+	js/build/*.js

+On background, running terminal window use the following command line:

+	coffee -c -b -o ./js/build -w ./coffee

+or use the cake script to build, consolidate, and minify the custom Javascript into Cafetownsend.min.js

+    cd ./coffee; cake build

 ## Pending Features

 This effort is still ongoing with some in-progress effort that will provide the following features: